dataspecer/ds-wdoi/comments-ideas/ideas.md

            - name, label, image, description
            - "instance of" and subclass of" classes with the same detail as in search by class.
          - *comments*:
+           - Maybe it is a bit too much?
+Why should the user know what class the instance is.
            - This is based on the Stepan's idea.
            - The problem is that managing all instances locally is impossible, so the wikidata php api should be used instead.
            - [php query api in wikidata](https://www.wikidata.org/w/api.php?action=help&modules=query%2Bsearch)